+Opioids and the Reward System

-- Bind to the same receptors as natural opioids, such as endorphins, and change how the brain receives pain messages. - Although the pain information is still transmitted to the brain, a series of changes triggered by the opiate opens channels that slow the transfer of nerve information in the brain. - They also inhibit the release of GABA, which inhibits the release of dopamine (the feel-good chemical).
-This leads to an increase of dopamine in the system. - Dopamine is a neurotransmitter that has many functions, including stimulating the reward system that reinforces behavior necessary for the survival of the species, such as eating, drinking, and sex.
+- GABA neurons inhibits the release of dopamine (the feel-good chemical). - The inhibition of the GABA neurons by opioids leads to an increase of dopamine in the system. - Dopamine is a neurotransmitter that has many functions, including stimulating the reward system that reinforces behavior necessary for the survival of the species, such as eating, drinking, and sex. - More opioids leads to more inhibition of GABA neurons, which leads to more dopamine, which leads to greater reward.